roberto-viviani/lmm-education/docs/Handbook/RAGauthoring.md

 # RAG authoring

 When creating a vector database for RAG, it is not necessary to curate the content: LM markdown for education will ingest all markdown documents in the input directory and add the relevant information automatically.
 However, it is also possible to curate this document.
-Here, we detail how this may be done in an interative interactive process.
+Here, we detail how this may be done in an interactive interactive process.

 ## Step 1: preparing content